fredgibbs/fredgibbs.github.io/spatialhumanities/schedule.md

 ## Dec 11: Common Readings

-- Luisetti, Federico, John Pickles, and Wilson Kaiser, eds.
-The Anomie of the Earth: Philosophy, Politics, and Autonomy in Europe and the Americas.
+In our effort to canvas a broad range of thinking about space, this week we'll read the introduction and two chapters from _The Anomie of the Earth: Philosophy, Politics, and Autonomy in Europe and the Americas._ Edited by Federico Luisetti, John Pickles, and Wilson Kaiser.
 Durham: Duke University Press, 2015.
 [LINK](http://unm.eblib.com/patron/FullRecord.aspx?p=2055742)

 - Luisetti, Federico, John Pickles, and Wilson Kaiser.
 “Autonomy: Political Theory/Political Anthropology,” p.
 1-21 (Introduction)
 - Reyes, Álvaro, and Mara Kaufman.
 “Sovereignty, Indigeneity, Territory: Zapatista Autonomy and the New Practices of Decolonization,” p.
 44-68 (Chapter 2)
 - Byrd, Jodi A. “Mind the Gap: Indigenous Sovereignty and the Antinomies of Empire,” p.
 119-36 (Chapter 5)